AFDudley/ios-interact-mcp/README.md

 1. Check that the path in `claude_desktop_config.json` is absolute and correct
 2. Verify Python 3 is installed: `python3 --version`
 3. Check Claude Code logs for error messages
+4. For HTTP streaming issues:
+   - Verify the server is running: `curl http://localhost:6274/mcp`
+   - Check if port 6274 is available: `lsof -i :6274`
+   - Try a different port if needed by modifying the server code

 ## Extending the Server